MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/partitioningpolicy.md

 ## The data partitioning process

 * Data partitioning runs as a post-ingestion background process in the cluster.
-  * A table that is continuously ingested into is expected to always have a "tail" of data that is yet to be partitioned (non-homogeneous extents).
+  * A table that is continuously ingested into is expected to always have a "tail" of data that is yet to be partitioned (nonhomogeneous extents).
 * Data partitioning runs only on hot extents, regardless of the value of the `EffectiveDateTime` property in the policy.
   * If partitioning cold extents is required, you need to temporarily adjust the [caching policy](cachepolicy.md).